Lab 2a - How to login to a SeaBeaver III AUV

 seabeaver-raspi@seabeaver-raspi:~$ sudo halt

-Enter the password when you are asked to do so.
+Enter the password when asked.
 Then you will be bounced back to your topside computer:

 [sudo] password for seabeaver-raspi: